pakeke-constructor/umg-mod-monorepo/pakeke-constructor.base/BUGS.md

 can be registered on the server!
 Oh no!

+Ignore it for now- who cares :)

-Hacky solution:  Maybe make player hitboxes smaller on client-side?
+Hacky solution:  Make player hitboxes smaller on client-side